 To demonstrate compliance with the New Zealand Drinking-Water Standards 2005(Revised 2008), water suppliers need to monitor the quality of their drinking-water by taking water samples and having them analysed.
 The Ministry of Health requires all such testing to be performed by laboratories that have appropriate skills and quality assurance procedures.These laboratories, each with a specified list of tests, are recorded in the Register of Ministry of Health Recognised Laboratories.

-International Accreditation New Zealand manages this Register on behalf of the Ministry, using a special copy of the Water Information New Zealand (WINZ) database.
-Any changes to the Register are uploaded to National WINZ at ESR, and from there are made available to all WINZ users.
+International Accreditation New Zealand manages this Register on behalf of the Ministry, using a special copy of the Drinking Water Online (DWO) database.
+Any changes to the Register are uploaded to the DWO at ESR, and from there are made available to all DWO users.

 The scope of application of the Register is restricted to: